fleurzeldenrust/TCrelay-Morris-Lecar-model/readme.md

 Zeldenrust, F., Chameau, P. J. P., & Wadman, W. J. (2013).
 Reliability of spike and burst firing in thalamocortical relay cells.
 Journal of Computational Neuroscience, 35, 317–334. https://doi.org/10.1007/s10827-013-0454-8 <br />

-Please cite this reference when using this method.
+Please cite this reference when using this model.

 # Use
 The XPP code can be run and set with MATLAB (using file runchange.m)